Nika-Asatiani/MIDTERM---AI-AND-MACHINE-LEARNING/README.md

 accuracy = accuracy_score(y_test, y_pred)
 This accuracy_score() function compares the predicted labels with the true labels and returns the percentage of correct predictions, providing a clear, high-level summary of the model's performance.

+4.
+The application has the built-in capability to evaluate new email texts for spam.
+The script contains a dedicated function named check_email_spam which is designed specifically for this purpose.
+This function correctly parses raw email text provided by a user, extracts the exact same features the model was trained on—specifically words, links, capital_words, and spam_word_count—and then uses the already trained logistic regression model and scaler to make a real-time prediction.
+The interactive menu in the final section of the code allows a user to easily input any custom email, which is then processed by this function to deliver a final classification of "SPAM" or "LEGITIMATE".

+5.

+Next to test the applicaiton I will Compose an email text (manually) that should be (I hope) classified by my model as spam.

+Email:
+Subject: URGENT: Congratulations Nika Asatiani - You are our SANGU Winner!

+Dear Nika Asatiani,

+AMAZING NEWS!
+You have won a GUARANTEED cash prize of $5,000!
+This is a limited time offer exclusively for SANGU students.
+Your student ID was selected in our monthly draw.
+This is a FREE gift, with no purchase necessary.

+To claim your prize, you must act NOW!
+This deal is URGENT.
+Click this link immediately to verify your details: www.sangu-rewards-claim-now.com.
+This offer will expire in 24 hours.
+Don't miss this chance to earn easy money.

+This is the best prize we have ever given.
+Order your prize confirmation by providing your credit details on our secure portal.
+Click here: http://secure-winner-portal.net/claim/ID=123.
+It is 100% FREE!
+We guarantee you will receive your cash bonus.
+Congratulations once again!
+Buy yourself something nice.
+This is a fantastic deal.
+Save yourself from financial worries.
+Win BIG today!

+Act NOW!
+This is a LIMITED offer.
+FREE money is waiting for you!

+Click, click, click!

+Sincerely,
+The Prize Redemption Team

+Result:

+⚠️  SPAM DETECTED!
+Spam probability:  100.00%
+Ham probability:   0.00%

+I am happy it worked :)

+6.

+Of coourse, I will also need to compose an email text (manually) that should be (I hope) classified by my model as HAM (NOT SPAM)

+Dear Nika Asatiani,

+I hope your week is going well.

+I have finished reviewing the initial proposal you submitted for your final project in the Machine Learning course.
+Your topic is quite interesting and relevant.
+The outline is well-structured, and your initial list of sources is solid.

+I have a few suggestions regarding the methodology section that I think could strengthen your research.
+Could we schedule a brief 15-minute meeting next week to discuss them?
+Please let me know what day and time works best for you.

+Keep up the excellent work.

+In this case The application outputed the following result:

+✓ LEGITIMATE EMAIL (HAM)
+Ham probability:   77.29%
+Spam probability:  22.71%

+I will provide few thoughts why HAM probability is less then 100%.

+The most significant factor was the Spam word count of 4.
+The model's keyword list contains common words that can appear in legitimate contexts.
+For example, the email contains the word "best" ("...works best for you"), which is on the spam list.
+The other three flagged words are likely similar innocuous words that the model cannot distinguish from their use in actual spam.
+Because the spam_word_count feature has a strong positive coefficient, even a small count significantly increases the calculated probability of spam.

+The model also registered 11 Capital words and 89 Words.
+According to the model's coefficients from its training, an increase in any feature pushes the prediction towards spam.
+The 11 capital words, which came from normal sentence beginnings and proper nouns ("Nika Asatiani"), still contributed to a higher spam score.
+The total word count also added a small amount to the spam probability.

+In short, the model correctly classified the email as legitimate but assigned a 22.71% spam probability as a measure of "uncertainty."
+This uncertainty was caused by the presence of a few flagged keywords and the normal use of capitalization that the model has been trained to view with suspicion.

+It is also important to consider that this applicaiton was created in few minutes with the help of AI chatbots and it is not yet perfect.

+7.